Polarized Training Guide: Focus Only On The Hard And Easy Workouts

-Runners tend to be driven, goal-oriented, competitive people so it’s only natural that most runners want to know how to get faster.
+Runners tend to be driven, goal-oriented, and competitive, so it’s only natural that most runners want to know how to get faster.
+There are various training methods for distance runners, many designed to help runners gain speed.

-Some runners run high mileage at a very low intensity.
-Some runners try to incorporate a lot of tempo runs and threshold intervals into their training.
+Some runners run high mileage at a very low intensity, and some try to incorporate many higher-intensity interval sessions, such as tempo runs and threshold intervals, into their training plans.

-In this guide, we will explore the benefits of polarized training and how to implement polarized training to your own running.
+In this guide, we will explore the benefits of polarized training and how to implement it in your running for optimal results.

 What Is Polarized Training?

-Much in the way that the North Pole and South Pole are on the extreme ends of the planet, polarized training involves splitting your intensity levels for your workouts into two extremes—very easy and very hard.
+Much like the North Pole and the South Pole are on the extreme ends of the planet, polarized training involves splitting your intensity levels for your workouts into two extremes—very easy and very hard.

 In other words, if you practice polarized training, you run your easy days easy and your hard days hard.
 The murky middle is all but eliminated, or at least minimized to nearly nothing.

-Runners who engage in polarized training typically use an 80/20 approach to polarized training, which means that they run 80% of their mileage at an easy, conversational pace and 20% of their mileage at a high-intensity.
+Runners who engage in polarized training typically use an 80/20 approach, which means that they run 80% of their mileage at an easy, conversational pace (low-intensity training) and 20% of their mileage at a high-intensity.

-For example, if you run 20 miles a week, you’d run 16 miles at your easy pace and 4 miles would be high-intensity work.
+For example, if you run 20 miles a week, you’d run 16 miles at your easy pace, and 4 miles would be high-intensity training.

-Polarized training for endurance athletes emerged about 20 years ago in response to the observation that most elite endurance athletes seemed to inherently be practicing this method.
+Polarized training for endurance athletes emerged about 20 years ago in response to the observation that most elite endurance athletes were inherently practicing this method.

-In other words, elite athletes, who competed in sports such as running, cycling, and cross-country skiing, were seemingly spending the bulk of their training time doing low-intensity workouts, with some training time at a high intensity, and little to no time in the murky middle.
+In other words, elite athletes who competed in endurance sports such as running, triathlon, cycling, and cross-country skiing spent the bulk of their training time doing low-intensity workouts, with some training time at a high intensity and little to no time in the murky middle.1Seiler, K. S., & Kjerland, G. O. (2006).
+Quantifying training intensity distribution in elite endurance athletes: is there evidence for an “optimal” distribution?.
+Scandinavian Journal of Medicine and Science in Sports, 16(1), 49–56. https://doi.org/10.1111/j.1600-0838.2004.00418.x

-Many runners fall into the trap of running roughly the same pace every day.
+Many runners fall into the trap of running roughly the same pace every day, or run their easy runs too hard.

-At best, many runners who try to incorporate speed workouts and long runs do end up having some distinction between paces for different workouts, but the magnitude of the difference is compromised by the fact that recovery runs aren’t easy enough to truly allow the body to fully recover.
+At best, many runners who try to incorporate speed workouts and long runs do end up with some distinction between paces for different workouts, but the magnitude of the difference is compromised by the fact that recovery runs aren’t easy enough to truly allow the body to recover fully.

-If, for example, a hard workout takes you from feeling 100% down to 60%, a proper recovery doesn’t occur unless you’ve bounced back to nearly 100%.
+If, for example, a high-intensity session takes you from feeling 100% to 60%, proper recovery doesn’t occur until you’ve bounced back to nearly 100%.

-If your recovery runs the day after a hard workout are run too fast and are too intense, instead of coming back to 90-100% or so, you might recover only about 80-85%.
+If your recovery runs the day after hard intensity work are run too fast and are too intense, instead of coming back to 90-100% or so, you might recover only about 80-85%.

-This, in turn, impairs your ability to run as hard or as fast during the workout, reducing your potential performance gains.
+This, in turn, impairs your ability to run as hard or as fast during the training session, reducing your potential performance gains.

-Proponents of this polarized training model argue that Zone 2 is not actually hard enough to effectively trigger the physiological adaptations required for improved performance, and also not easy enough to facilitate recovery or increase endurance.
+Proponents of this polarized training model argue that Zone 2 is not hard enough to effectively trigger the physiological adaptations required for improved performance and is also not easy enough to facilitate recovery or increase endurance.

 Not only does falling into the trap of running almost every run at the same pace limit your overall progress, it can also lead to overtraining and overuse injuries, because the same stresses and intensities are placed on the body stride after stride, run after run.